 PH Balance Levels – How to Set The Right Level for Your Water:

-- Firstly – Add PH Minus one teaspoon at a time with the hot tub on.
+- Firstly – Add PH Minus one teaspoon at a time with the hot tub turned on.

 - Use your testing strips just like in the previous steps to test the balance of the water.

-- Use PH Minus if your level strips are indicating to high to bring the balance back down again.
+- Use PH Minus if your level strips are indicating too high to bring the balance back down again.

-Whilst testing, always have your tub fully functioning at at least 20 degrees for best results.
+Whilst testing, always have your tub fully functioning at least 20 degrees for best results.

 Test the water the following day after it’s been used and add chemicals as appropriate, re-test the water after at least one hour after adding chemicals.

-Chemical Starter Kits – All The Chemicals In One Box:
+Best Hot Tub Chemical Starter Kit – All The Chemicals In One Box:

-It’s recommended to change the water completely when the tub has had lot’s of use, you should notice the water will start to turn slightly cloudy and maybe a little bit smelly, these are signs that you need to change your water completely by draining your hot tub Or by treating the existing water to save you the hassle of emptying it.
+It’s recommended to change the water completely when the tub has had a lot of use, you should notice the water will start to turn slightly cloudy and maybe a little bit smelly, these are signs that you either need to change your water completely by draining your hot tub Or by treating the existing water to save you the hassle of emptying it.

-Whilst the tub is empty it’s also recommended to give your tub a good clean with general household detergents and antibacterial products and give the tub a good rinse down with clean water before filling it back up with clean water where you would have to then repeat the above process to set your water balance correct again before you use it again.
+If you decide to empty your tub, it’s recommended to give your tub a good clean with general household detergents and antibacterial products and give the tub a good rinse down with clean water before filling it back up with clean water where you would have to then repeat the above process to set your water balance correct again before you use it again.

 - Firstly completely empty your hot tub.